-A soldier by the name of Zeniff disobeyed orders from his commander to destroy their enemy the Lamanites.
-A small army of spies/operatives were deployed from Zarahemla, the capital city of the Nephite government, to gain intelligence on the Lamanite confederacy in order to destroy them.
+A soldier by the name of Zeniff, a spy, disobeyed orders from his commander to destroy their enemy the Lamanites.
+A small army of operatives was deployed from Zarahemla, the capital city of the Nephite government, to gain intelligence on the Lamanite confederacy in order to destroy them.

-Zeniff and his followers prevailed in the battle and returned to Zarahemla to relate the tale to the King Benjamin.
-Zeniff wanted "that our ruler should make a treaty with them," the Lamanites (Mosiah 9:2).
+Zeniff and his supporters did not share in the bloodlust prevailed in the battle and returned to Zarahemla to relate the tale to their King, Benjamin.
+Zeniff wanted "that our ruler should make a treaty with" the Lamanites (Mosiah 9:2).
 The unnamed ruler declined and the aforementioned battle commenced.

 After Zeniff returned to Zarahemla with his report, he and his group recruited others to return to the Land of Nephi, as they called it, to inherit that land--as it once belonged to the Nephites but was lost through intrigue and war to the Lamanites.